SNLS638A December 2018 – August 2019 DP83825I

 The BIST is implemented with independent transmit and receive paths, with the transmit clock generating a continuous stream of a pseudo-random sequence.
 The device generates a 15-bit pseudo-random sequence for BIST.
 Received data is compared to the generated pseudo-random data to determine pass/fail status.
 The number of error bytes that the PRBS checker received is stored in bits[15:8] of the BICSR1.
 PRBS lock status and sync can be read from the BIST Control Register (BISCR, address 0x0016).

 The PRBS test can be put in a continuous mode by using bit in the BISCR.
 In continuous mode, when the BIST error counter reaches the maximum value, the counter starts counting from zero again.
 To read the BIST error count, bit in the BICSR1 must be set to '1'.
 This will lock the current value of the BIST errors for reading.
-Please note that setting bit also clears the BIST Error Counter.
+Note that setting bit also clears the BIST Error Counter.